 Charlys Daniel Morffi had been sleeping at the bus station for six months.
 He received an emergency kit and asked if he could come to a worship service.
 Then he joined the Shade and Fresh Water project.

 The first door that opened for him was his emergency kit from the Methodist church.
 He registered for resettlement and a place was found for him in Betim, Minas Gerais state.
 There, he found a job, rented a house, and brought the rest of his family from Venezuela to Brazil.
+They went through the same process at the Boa Vista church.
+The lives of this family were transformed by the delivery of an emergency kit.

 A gift to UMCOR Global Migration, Advance #3022144, will help to meet the needs of migrants around the world who flee their home communities when they run out of other options to improve their situations.